Travel Guide: 3 weeks in Malaysia

 4-6 days in Langkawi

 The resort is located at the most incredible bay and seamlessly blends into the lush rainforest, that covers the mountainous island.
 Here we spent 3 days completely unwinding from the round trip and just enjoyed everything the hotel has to offer–from upcycling workshops to forest bathing, Malaysian cooking classes and a course in bee-keeping.
-This was the perfect way to end the trip for us, but we definitely want to see more from Langkawi next time we travel there!
+This was the perfect way to end the trip for us, but we went longing for more!
+And so we returned again to Langkawi and this time we stayed for a full 10 days at The Datai.
+We can’t even begin to describe this place, but it’s the perfect mix of a rainforest retreat and a beach escape.
+You can see wildlife directly at your doorstep, go on boat cruises, take tours with the naturalists, learn about their conservation efforts and so much more.

 Visit Langkawi for an island paradise with pristine beaches and tropical rainforests, bird watching, sailing, kayaking, snorkelling and much more.